Raku/atom-language/CONTRIBUTING.md

   string are single quotes(`'`), backslashes(`\`) and control codes.

 ### Oniguruma Regex Engine
 * If you want use a hex codepoint instead of typing the symbol in, please use `\\x{20}` (Unescaped form: `\x{20}`).
   This will use the Regex engine for this instead of using the JSON/CSON method of noting unicode codepoints (e.g. `\u20` which can be used in CSON/JSON).
 * Specify Unicode propertys like this: `\\p{Alpha}`(`\p{Alpha}` in unescaped form).
 See the cheatsheet linked below for all the ones that are guarenteed to work.

 * Atom uses the [Oniguruma][Oniguruma] Regex engine which is the same one that Ruby uses.
 * See the [Regex reference/cheatsheet][Oniguruma-RE] for Oniguruma.

 * A helpful site to try out Ruby regex is [Rubular][Rubular], although it only assumes `/…/` regex syntax so you must escape forward slashes.
 You do not need to escape forward slashes in the CSON file.
 *
 * [Regex101](regex101.com) is more graphical and nicer but make sure to test out the regex on [Rubular][Rubular] once you have it assembled!

+# Testing
+We all love tests, right?
+To run tests, run `apm test` and the tests will run.

+The testing file is at `spec/grammar-perl6fe-spec.coffee`.
+Please make sure when adding a test, that you are able to make the test fail by altering the values of the expected response.
+Syntax problems can cause tests to succeed silently.

+All lines must be 80 characters or under.
+Lines 81 or over will cause Travis CI builds to fail.
+Do NOT push the test file if there are any lines over 80 characters long.

+Travis CI will also fail if it detects improper indenting (most of these will error out when you run `apm test` yourself).

+Travis CI will also fail if

 # Extended info:

 * The code that Atom uses to actually process the grammars is called [first-mate][first-mate].

 # The issue tracker and you
 For the purposes of this project, a *bug* is anything which alters the highlighting of surrounding text.
+An *issue* is anything that highlighting currently works on, but fails to work in some conditions.
+Anything else is an *enhancement* .
-An *improvement* is anything else.
-Because of this, a priority system seems the best way to categorize any issues.
+Because of this, a priority system is the best way to categorize any issues.

 * `priority:high` is reserved for bugs which ruin highlighting for potentially a large number of lines below.
 * `priority:medium` is for medium bugs that may after a small amount of surrounding text or missing features/improvements that are glaring flaws.
 * `priority:low` is for either small bugs that don't ruin the highlighting of any surrounding text or reasonable improvements.